-“I asked them too, I think all the guns would scare them!”
+“I asked them too.
+All the guns would scare them!”
 I said, nodding towards the ship.
 She looked up and seemed confused.

 I took a step back and tried to gesture towards the airlock door.
 “Come!”
 I said in my calmest tone.
 She said a sentence in a fearful tone and then seemed to correct herself to seem tough.
 She backed away from me with her hands held out.

 ‘It’s okay!
 I got this!’
 I sent back.
-I could see the woman placing her hand on her helmet with a face, looking like she was concentrating.
+I could see the woman placing her hand on her helmet, looking like she was concentrating.
 She then began talking and took her eyes off me as she walked slightly up the ramp.

-At that point I received a message from The Captain again.
+At that point, I received a message from The Captain again.
 ‘James, just come back!
 They will come in their own time!’
-I forwarded the message to Caroline and then looked over to her with my best impression of being confused.
+I forwarded the message to Caroline and then looked over at her with my best impression of being confused.
 Caroline shrugged at the message.